netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

 1. Expose this service to the outside world by creating an Ingress that is deployed on Netscaler CPX or VPX as Content switching virtual server.

         **Note:**
-        Ensure that you change `kubernetes.io/ingress.class` to your ingress class on which Citrix ingress controller is started.
+        Ensure that you change `kubernetes.io/ingress.class` to your ingress class on which Netscaler ingress controller is started.

 ```yml
         apiVersion: networking.k8s.io/v1